On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: The complexity of label-splitting

 Since we already handled the case $\tau=\{\nop,\swap\}$, we may assume $\tau=\{\nop,\swap\}\cup\omega$ with $\emptyset\not=\omega\subseteq \{\used,\free\}$.
 Then, if we have to solve an ESSA $(e,s)$, we have to try to find a $\tau$-region where $sig(e)=\used$ and $\sup(s)=0$, or $sig(e)=\free$ and $\sup(s)=1$, but if $s'\edge{e}s\edge{\neg e}$, in either case $sup(s')=sup(s)$ and we may not solve $(e,s)$.

 Thus, there is no $E'$-label-splitting of the TS $A_G$ of Section~\ref{sec:label_splitting_ssp}, that has the $\tau$-ESSP.
-To overcome this obstacle, with as little effort as possible, we shall use transition systems $\overline{A}_G$ and $\overline{B}_G$ which extend $A_G$ and $B_G$ by backward-edges (see Figure~\ref{fig:overline A and B}). \drop{ For all $i\in \{0,\dots, m-1\}$, the current TS $A_G$ has the following bi-directed path $T_i$:
+To overcome this obstacle, with as little effort as possible, we shall use transition systems $\overline{A}_G$ and $\overline{B}_G$ which extend $A_G$ and $B_G$ by backward-edges (see Figure~\ref{fig:overline A and B}).
+Similarly, we shall denote by $\overline{T}_i$ the subsystem $T_i$ with backward edges, for any $i$.